collaborativebioinformatics/virussusceptibility/README.md

 ## Acknowledgments

+The Hackathon was organized at the Carnegie Mellon Libraries.

 [DNAnexus](dnanexus.com) provided computing resources for this project.

 ### Thank you to the Organizers of the CMU / DNAnexus Hackathon 2023!